-Although Amsterdam has first-class museums, there are other quality museums outside the capital.
+Although Amsterdam has first-class museums, there are other first rate museums outside the capital.
 While I traveled through The Netherlands, I journeyed outside of capital into cities and towns like Den Haag and Oterllo, to visit remarkable works inside glorious museums.
 Either I am that dedicated or that crazy!

 Rijksmuseum in Amsterdam

 I missed this museum when I first came to Amsterdam in 2015.
 I am glad that I waited because I was able to spend more time here.
-The Rijksmuseum in a must for those who visit Amsterdam.
+The Rijksmuseum is extensive, and a must for those who visit Amsterdam.

 While at the Rijksmuseum there was a Rembrandt exhibition happening, which was outstanding.
 There were other remarkable pieces of art from other Dutch and European artists.
 Plus a stunning collection of Pre-Renaissance art and artifacts.

 I arrived shortly before the museum opened, and there was quite a long queue.
 That was fine because at least I had my ticket, which made entering the museum quicker.
 Purchasing your ticket prior online is essential with any museums.

 For my Five Star Yelp Review- Read Trixie N.‘s review of Rijksmuseum on Yelp